ShyHasVan/Todo-List/README.md

 ### Contributing
 Contributions are welcome!
 If you find any issues or want to enhance the functionality, feel free to create a pull request.

+### Preview

+### Notes
+Remember to replace your-username with your actual GitHub username.
+This README provides a basic guide for users to clone, install dependencies, run the app, and interact with it.
+You can customize it further based on your app's specific features and user needs.
+Also remember to use your own connection link to MongoDB